archonxiao/slack-exercise/LOG.md

 18. Getting `invalid_array_arg` error.
 From the logs in Heroku, it looks like the header has been set to `applciation/json`.
 Update the `CURLOPT_POSTFIELDS` option to use json string.

 19. Getting `invalid_form_data` error.
 Set header to include `application/json` as content type.

+20. Getting `not_authed` error.
+Add Bearer token to header.